Breakbulk shipping & logistics

 – everyone focussed on managerial or legal aspects of breakbulk: legal assistants, surveyors, insurers, etc

-The registration fee covers the tuition fee, documentation, local transport during the seminar, breakfast and lunch (half board), accommodation at the 4 star hotel (14d/13n) and insurance.
+The registration fee covers the tuition fee, documentation, local transport during the seminar, breakfast, lunch and dinner (full board), accommodation at Mercure City South Antwerp**** (14d/13n) and insurance.

 International transport, airport transfer, visa costs, extra meals and nights at the hotel are at your own expense.
-Extra nights at the hotel need to be arranged directly with the reservation desk of the hotel.
+Extra nights at the hotel need to be arranged directly with the reservation desk of the hotel: HB664-RE@accor.com.